makkussu/makkussu/README.md

 This is my account for contributions.

-🌱 I’m currently learning TypeScript and Java.
+🌱 I’m currently learning simplified Web Development.
+I prefer to use clean HTML/CSS/JavaScript code without any bloat in it :)

 🔭 I'm currently working on Top Secret project.
 Will be revealed Q1 this year.